V-NAMAs – integrating sub-national actors into national mitigation strategies through vertically integrated NAMAs

 Objective and activities

 The international 2-degree-mitigation-target will only be reached if sub-national players who also carry responsibility – such as provinces and cities – are effectively involved in planning and implementation of national mitigation action.
 The project’s goal was to develop an approach for vertically integrated NAMAs (V-NAMAs).
-The project trialed this approach in cooperation with national decision-makers in Indonesia and South Africa in the sectors Solid Waste Management and Energy Efficiency in Buildings.
+The project tested this approach in cooperation with national decision-makers in Indonesia and South Africa in the sectors Solid Waste Management and Energy Efficiency in Buildings.
 The experiences gained within this project and experiences from other NAMA-developments have been aggregated to operational policy and implementation recommendations.
 These have been fed into the international climate change debate.
 They serve as an orientation framework containing proposals for the design of v-NAMAs that meet MRV and financing eligibility criteria.

 State of implementation/results